 The volunteers continued to support the growing fire department until the 1970s when Reserve Firefighters were hired on a part-time basis to augment the paid staff.
 In 1975, a second fire station was constructed to serve the growing northern portion of the city.
 In 1980, the department began its paramedic program, housing a private ambulance at Fire Station 2.
 Four years later, an ambulance was purchased and six paramedics were hired.
 By 1992, all positions in the La Verne Fire Department were filled with full-time career firefighters.

-Today, the La Verne Fire Department employs 36 full time and 9 part-time personnel operating out of three fire stations.
-They are supported by 24 Apprentice Firefighters and 30 Fire Explorers.
-The Department responds to over 3000 emergency calls per year.
+Today, the La Verne Fire Department employs 45 full time personnel operating out of three fire stations.
+The Department responds to over 3,000 emergency calls per year.